-Whats new onboard the Independence of the seas?
+Whats new onboard the Independence of the sea?

-We have just disembarked the newly refitted Independence of the Seas after its refurbishment.
-Royal caribbean are in the process of refurbishing and amplifying their older cruise ships.
+We have just disembarked the newly refitted Independence of the Sea after its refurbishment.
+Royal Caribbean are in the process of refurbishing and amplifying their older cruise ships.
 If you are looking to book a Royal Caribbean cruise this is the low down on what to expect onboard the latest updated ship.
 There have been quite a few changes with the recent refit.
 From new soda machines, new seating areas, bars and entertainment.
 We hopped on for a two day break to find out what its like and enjoy some cocktails and find out whats new on the Independence of the Seas.

-The first thing I noticed was as soon as we hopped onboard deck 4 was the Playmaker Bar and Arcade.
+The first thing I noticed was as soon as we hopped onboard Independence of the Sea deck 4 was the Playmaker Bar and Arcade.

 A fantastic sports bar that is huge and roomy with large screens and the latest games.
 There are arcade games and also pool tables in this area and it has a real buzz.